 Smarter dog breeds make owners’ lives much easier.
-A smarter dog breed is easier to train for different jobs and activities such as guarding, service work (armed force, police, border control, rescue dogs) or companions for the eldery, for people with mental health conditions or the disabled
+A smarter dog breed is easier to train for different jobs and activities such as guarding, service work (armed force, police, border control, rescue dogs), companions for the elderly, people with mental health conditions, or the disabled.

-According to two British psychologists, Arden and Adams, who published their discoveries in an article in the Independent, if a dog is measured with a test on its cognitive ability and stands out at it, this dog most likely will excel in other tests as well.
+According to two British psychologists, Arden and Adams, who published their discoveries in an article in the Independent, if a dog is measured with a test on its cognitive ability and stands out at it, this dog will most likely excel in other tests well.

-An obedient dog, following set rules, might seem to display a higher sign of intelligence however, this is not the case as some dogs love to please their owners by showing how well they listen.
+Following set rules, an obedient dog might seem to display a higher sign of intelligence; however, this is not the case as some dogs love to please their owners by showing how well they listen.

 A dog’s intelligence is multifaceted and can be classified in: